Topl/Prosomo/readme.md

 # Chain Adoption

 Chain selection occurs in accordance with *maxvalid-bg* specified in Ouroboros Genesis as new tines are built and confirmed to have a common ancestor in the local chain.
 The ancestor block for both tines represent the head of the prefix to both tines.
 Any tine with a prefix above a certain depth is considered.
-This depth is parameterized by *k* and any tine that has a common prefix above *k* blocks deep is selected by longest chain rule, i.e. the tine with a head containing a higher block number than the head of the local chain.
-If a common prefix below *k* blocks is found an alternative selection rule is used.
-This selection rule prefers the tine with a higher number of blocks in a window of slots starting at the prefix slot and ending at prefix slot + *s* where *s* is the slot window interval.
-Both *k* and *s* < *k* are parameterized to satisfy chain quality properties in the honest majority setting.
+This depth is parameterized by **k** and any tine that has a common prefix above **k** blocks deep is selected by longest chain rule, i.e. the tine with a head containing a higher block number than the head of the local chain.
+If a common prefix below **k** blocks is found an alternative selection rule is used.
+This selection rule prefers the tine with a higher number of blocks in a window of slots starting at the prefix slot and ending at prefix slot + **s** where **s** is the slot window interval.
+Both **k** and **s < k** are parameterized to satisfy chain quality properties in the honest majority setting.
 If either of these conditions are satisfied then the tine is validated block by block.

 The tines with appropriate block number are validated per the isValidChain specification in Ouroboros Genesis.
 The transactions included in each ledger are verified and a new state is calculated for each block on the tine.
 If an invalid state is produced then the entire tine is discarded.
 If the resulting state is valid, then each block is verified according to the VRF proofs, KES signatures, and slot leader eligibility according to the forger public keys and the local staking state.
 Once the tine has passed all tests it is adopted as the local chain.

 The implementation of chain validation in Prosomo has an additional check not specified in Ouroboros Genesis.
 The threshold calculated upon forging is included in the block certificate.
 The validator calculates this same threshold for the forger from its local staking state, and the locally calculated threshold must be equal to the certificate threshold for the block to be valid.
 In Ouroboros Genesis, the locally calculated threshold is evaluated in an inequality against the VRF test nonce, and there is no assurance that the forger and verifier calculated the exact same threshold value.

-# Transactions, State, and History
+# Transactions and State

 During the execution of the simulation, transactions are randomly generated at a specified rate.
 Transactions may also be scheduled between specific actors with commands.
 Transactions that are issued and new transactions that are discovered are broadcast to the set of gossipers.
 An account based model is used for tracking state transitions and each transaction has a unique ID and a nonce.
 State consists of a balance along with the next expected transaction nonce.
 For a transaction to be applied to state it must have a nonce equal to the expected nonce and it must not deplete the account balance to below zero.
 If those conditions are satisfied, then the new state balance is calculated and the next expected nonce is incremented by one.

-The state of each stakeholder is represented as an integer value balance along with a transaction counter and activity flag.
-Following the account based model of Etherium, the transaction counter enforces the ordering of transactions issued by stakeholders and prevents double counting state transitions when blocks are applied to state.
+The state of the blockchain in Prosomo consists a ledger balance and a transaction counter.
+Following the account based transaction model, the transaction counter enforces the ordering of transactions issued by stakeholders and prevents double counting state transitions when blocks are applied to state.
 Block validity is predicated on the state validity check, so that all transactions on the block ledger are valid state transitions.

-The activity of stake is currently always on, and inactive stake is not considered in Ouroboros.
-If the stake is active, the activity flag is true and the balance contributes the the net stake of the system.
-We plan to experiment with setting stake inactive to account for scenarios where a significant portion of stake goes dark.
+# History and Storage

 Each block that produces a valid state is stored in a history object that the actors use to store copies of state.
 When the epoch is updated, the snapshot of state used for the staking distribution is collected from history by querying it based on the hash of the block associated with that state.
 History is also used to revert the local state to the common prefix and apply new state transitions when checking a new tine.
 The staking state is collected from history when the epoch is incremented.

+Prosomo uses a database to store block and state information on disk.
+A java implementation of LevelDB maintained at https://github.com/dain/leveldb is used to store and index blocks and state based on what epoch they correspond to.
+Since there can be no empty epochs, each epoch will be represented as individual LevelDB databases.
+When the database is queried with a block ID, the slot number must be included so the appropriate epoch database can be opened and checked.

 # Wallet